 Also: we have two air purifiers going full time at the shop (front and back), we keep our front door open as much as we can, we have fans blowing air out the door, and we have an exhaust fan running in back.

+We don't know when we'll restart tastings.
 Just riding every wave, seeing where we land...